kiwiteaorion/NeptuneScan/docs/README.md

-# Neptune Scanner v2.0
+# 🌊 Neptune Scanner v2.0

-A high-performance network port scanner written in C, inspired by Nmap.
+A high-performance network port scanner written in C, designed to be fast, efficient, and user-friendly.
+Inspired by Nmap.

 ## Features